History of the tank: Interwar period

 The Christie tank embodied the ability to operate both on tracks and on large, solid-rubber-tired bogie wheels.
 The tracks were removable to permit operation on wheels over moderate terrain.
 Also featured was a suspension system of independently sprung wheels.
 The Christie had many advantages, including the amazing ability, in 1929, to attain speeds of 69 miles per hour on wheels and 42 miles per hour on tracks, although at these speeds the tank could not carry full equipment.
-To the infantry and cavalry the Christie was the best answer to their need for a fast, lightweight tank, and they were enthusiastic about its convertibility.

 The Ordnance Department, while recognizing the usefulness of the Christie, was of the opinion that it was mechanically unreliable and that such dual-purpose equipment generally violated good engineering practice.
 The controversy over the advantages and drawbacks of Christie tanks raged for more than twenty years, with the convertible principle being abandoned in 1938.
 But the Christie ideas had great impact upon tank tactics and unit organization in many countries and, finally, upon the US Army as well.

 In the United States the real beginning of the Armored Force was in 1928, twelve years before it was officially established, when Secretary of War Dwight F. Davis directed that a tank force be developed in the Army.
 Earlier that year he had been much impressed, as an observer of maneuvers in England, by a British experimental armoured Force.
 Actually the idea was not new.
 A small group of dedicated officers in the cavalry and the infantry had been hard at work since World War I on theories for such a force.

 The continued progress in the design of armour, armament, engines, and vehicles was gradually swinging the trend toward more mechanization, and the military value of the horse declined.
 Proponents of mechanization and motorization pointed to advances in the motor vehicle industry and to the corresponding decrease in the use of horses and mules.
 Furthermore, abundant oil resources gave the United States an enviable position of independence in fuel requirements for the machines.

 Secretary Davis' 1928 directive for the development of a tank force resulted in the assembly and encampment of an experimental mechanized force at Camp Meade, Maryland, from 1 July to 20 September 1928.
 The combined arms team consisted of elements furnished by Infantry (including tanks), Cavalry, Field Artillery, the Air Corps, Engineer Corps, Ordnance Department, Chemical Warfare Service, and Medical Corps.
 An effort to continue the experiment in 1929 was defeated by insufficient funds and obsolete equipment, but the 1928 exercise did bear fruit, for the War Department Mechanization Board, appointed to study results of the experiment, recommended the permanent establishment of a mechanized force.